stoplightio/platform-docs/4.-documentation/d.table-of-contents.md

 ### Articles

-Markdown articles come first in the table of contents and are ordered alphanumerically by their file path.
+Markdown articles come first in the table of contents and are ordered alphabetically by their file path.
 The first directory is represented as a [divider](#dividers) and any directories after appear as [groups](#groups).

-There's one exception, if a "docs" folder exists it is flattened and not represented in the table of contents.
+There are a few exceptions.
+If a "docs" folder exists, it is flattened and not represented in the table of contents.
+Any articles located in the root of the project are sorted to the top.
+If a "README.md" file exists, it is put in the first position.

 ### APIs

 Next in the list below articles are your APIs.
 Each API's title is represented as a [divider](#dividers) followed by an item titled "Overview".
 The overview item contains the API's description, contact, licensing, servers and global security.

 All of the API endpoints and models are nested inside [groups](#groups) titled after their first tag.
 Any without tags are placed into a group titled "other".
+If none of your endpoints or models contain tags, they are placed into groups titled "Endpoints" and "Models" respectively.

 ### Models

-Finally at the bottom of the table of contents are JSON Schema files, sorted alphabetically under a [divider](#dividers) titled "Models".
+Finally at the bottom of the table of contents are JSON Schema model files, sorted alphabetically under a [divider](#dividers) titled "Models".

 ## Custom Structure